 If you want to deprecate a cohort, then you can archive it.
 You can archive a cohort by clicking on its name in the Behavioral Cohorts tab.
 Then, click "Archive".
 You can always unarchive your cohort at a later time.

-To delete a cohort, first you will have to archive it.
+To delete a cohort, you will have to archive it first.
 Once you have archived the cohort, you can delete it.
 To search for archived cohorts, click the "Archived" checkbox.